The new neuroscience that shatters the myth of the female brain

 An agenda-setting, myth-debunking book by neuroscientist Professor Gina Rippon that demolishes the idea of biology as destiny and the myth of the male or female brain.

-We live in a gendered world where we are bombarded with messages about sex and gender.
-On a daily basis we face deeply ingrained beliefs that your sex determines your skills and preferences, from toys and colours to career choice and salaries.
-But what does this constant gendering mean for our thoughts, decisions and behaviour?
-And what does it mean for our brains?
+On a daily basis we face deeply ingrained beliefs that our sex determines our skills and preferences, from toys and colours to career choice and salaries.
+But what does this mean for our thoughts, decisions and behaviour?

 “A highly accessible book.
 It’s also an important one… it has the power to do vastly more for gender equality than any number of feminist “manifestos”… revolutionary to a gloriuos degree ... supremely clear-eyed … thought-provoking”